svt/bridge/docs/plugins/README.md

 The name of the plugin.

 #### main
-**Required**
+**Optional**
 *See [https://docs.npmjs.com/cli/v8/configuring-npm/package-json#main](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#main)*
 The package's main file which will be run in the main process.
-If not specified Bridge will default to `index.js` in the plugin root.
+If not specified Bridge won't run any script on plugin initialization.

 #### engines
 **Required**